Stedi/starter-kit/postman-api-collections/README.md

 Welcome to Stedi Postman Collection guide - a quick and easy way to send API requests without code.
 In this repository, you will find examples and templates showing how to use [Stedi APIs](https://www.stedi.com/docs) using Postman.

-We currently include requests to EDI Core and will be adding requests for other Stedi services shortly.
+We currently include API requests for the EDI Core and Converter service.
+We will be adding requests for other Stedi services as they get released.

 ## First things first